Peripheral neuropathy: Diagnosis

 Peripheral neuropathy may first be considered when an individual reports symptoms of numbness, tingling, and pain in feet.
-After ruling out a lesion in the central nervous system as a cause, diagnosis may be made on the basis of symptoms, laboratory and additional testing, clinical history, and a detailed examination.
+After ruling out a lesion in the central nervous system as a cause, a diagnosis may be made on the basis of symptoms, laboratory and additional testing, clinical history, and a detailed examination.

 During physical examination, specifically a neurological examination, those with generalized peripheral neuropathies most commonly have distal sensory or motor and sensory loss, although those with a pathology (problem) of the nerves may be perfectly normal; may show proximal weakness, as in some inflammatory neuropathies, such as Guillain–Barré syndrome; or may show focal sensory disturbance or weakness, such as in mononeuropathies.
 Classically, ankle jerk reflex is absent in peripheral neuropathy.

 A physical examination will involve testing the deep ankle reflex as well as examining the feet for any ulceration.
-For large fiber neuropathy, an exam will usually show an abnormally decreased sensation to vibration, which is tested with a 128-Hz tuning fork, and decreased sensation of light touch when touched by a nylon monofilament.
+For large fiber neuropathy, an exam will usually show an abnormally decreased sensation to vibration, which is tested with a 128-Hz tuning fork, and diminished sensation of light touch when touched by a nylon monofilament.

 Diagnostic tests include electromyography (EMG) and nerve conduction studies (NCSs), which assess large myelinated nerve fibers.
 Testing for small-fiber peripheral neuropathies often relates to the autonomic nervous system function of small thinly- and unmyelinated fibers.
 These tests include a sweat test and a tilt table test.
 Diagnosis of small fiber involvement in peripheral neuropathy may also involve a skin biopsy in which a 3 mm-thick section of skin is removed from the calf by a punch biopsy, and is used to measure the skin intraepidermal nerve fiber density (IENFD), the density of nerves in the outer layer of the skin.
 Reduced density of the small nerves in the epidermis supports a diagnosis of small-fiber peripheral neuropathy.

 In EMG testing, demyelinating neuropathy characteristically shows a reduction in conduction velocity and prolongation of distal and F-wave latencies, whereas axonal neuropathy shows a reduction in amplitude.

-Laboratory tests include blood tests for vitamin B-12 levels, a complete blood count, measurement of thyroid stimulating hormone levels, a comprehensive metabolic panel screening for diabetes and pre-diabetes, and a serum immunofixation test, which tests for antibodies in the blood.
+Laboratory tests include blood tests for vitamin B12 levels, a complete blood count, measurement of thyroid stimulating hormone levels, a comprehensive metabolic panel screening for diabetes and pre-diabetes, and a serum immunofixation test, which tests for antibodies in the blood.

 Treatment

-The treatment of peripheral neuropathy varies based on the cause of the condition, and treating the underlying condition can aid in the management of neuropathy.
+The treatment of peripheral neuropathy varies based on its cause, and treating the underlying condition can help neuropathy treatment.
 When peripheral neuropathy results from diabetes mellitus or prediabetes, blood sugar management is key to treatment.
-In prediabetes in particular, strict blood sugar control can significantly alter the course of neuropathy.
+In prediabetes, strict blood sugar control can significantly alter the course of neuropathy.
 In peripheral neuropathy that stems from immune-mediated diseases, the underlying condition is treated with intravenous immunoglobulin or steroids.
 When peripheral neuropathy results from vitamin deficiencies or other disorders, those are treated as well.